Introduction to the Redox Data Model API

 • Backwards compatibility is a core principle of integration developers.
 Some data may be available with new versions of software, but to ensure backwards compatibility, the newly supported data isn't included by default.

 Before onboarding, it's important to have a clear understanding of what data your connection will or won't provide.
 Our Implementation team works with you to document the data integration needs or plan for any customization.
+Review our data model reference to see what you can expect.

 Extensions